 Start Your Claim

-Agricultural Accident & Farming Machinery Injury Solicitors
+Dangerous Machinery Claims: Agricultural & Farming Machinery Accident Compensation

 Agricultural work will usually mean that workers will be in dangerous or unsafe conditions at times, whether it be operating farm machinery and tools, or working with farm animals.

-The most common reported physical workplace risk includes the ‘risk of accidents from machines or hand tools’, which are present in 80% of workplaces.
-It is up to your employer to ensure this equipment is above a certain standard of safety to use, and that you have had proper training to handle it.
+The most commonly reported physical workplace risk includes the ‘risk of accidents from machines or hand tools’, which are present in 80% of workplaces.
+It is up to your employer to ensure this equipment is above a certain standard of safety to use, and that you have had the proper training to handle it.

-Examples of farming or agricultural machinery/ equipment that have caused accidents for workers include:
+Examples of farming or agricultural machinery/equipment that have caused accidents for workers include:

 - Automated Equipment

 - Combine harvesters

 Agricultural machinery is commonly used in the farming industry; if the machinery is not managed correctly it can pose many hazards for the employees who operate them.
 As such it is important that employers certify that everything is well maintained and safe for use.